Kenosha County’s Summer Youth Employment Program marks another season of success

 “I’m going to get a job after this,” Nachtigal said.
 “I want to save up for a car.”

-Amayah Houston, an incoming junior at Indian Trail High School, is spending her summer at an entirely different type of worksite, but her objective is similar to Nachtigal’s.
+Amayah Houston, an incoming junior at Indian Trail High School & Academy, is spending her summer at an entirely different type of worksite, but her objective is similar to Nachtigal’s.

 “I want to save for driver’s school, and for clothes for the new school year,” Houston said of her plans for her summer earnings.